Fernando Corena: Life and career

 Aside from his close relationship to New York, Corena enjoyed considerable success with opera companies both in the United States and Europe.
 In 1955 he sang Falstaff at the Glyndebourne Festival.
 In 1956 he made his debut with the Philadelphia Grand Opera Company singing Archibaldo in Italo Montemezzi's L'amore dei tre re with Beverly Sills as Fiora, Ramón Vinay as Avito, and Frank Guarrera as Manfredo.
 In 1957 he sang in the world premiere of two operas by Gian Francesco Malipiero at the Teatro della Pergola, Il figliuol prodigo and Venere prigioniera.
 In 1959 he sang Falstaff with the Israeli Opera in Tel Aviv.
 In 1960 he made his first appearance at the Lyric Opera of Chicago singing Benoit/Alcindoro in La bohème and later that season Bartolo in Le nozze di Figaro.
 That same year he made his debut at the Royal Opera, Covent Garden as Rossini's Bartolo.
 In 1961 he made his debut with the Philadelphia Lyric Opera Company as Rossini's Bartolo, returning there to sing Geronte di Ravoir in Puccini's Manon Lescaut (1961), and Sulpice (1967, 1973).
 In 1962 he made his first appearance at La Monnaie and in 1965 he made his debut with the Deutsche Oper Berlin.
 In 1963 he joined the roster at the Vienna State Opera where he sang regularly through 1981.
-He sang frequently at the Salzburg Festival between 1965–1971, portraying such roles as Don Pasquale, and Osmin in Die Entführung aus dem Serail, among others.
+He sang frequently at the Salzburg Festival between 1965 and 1971, portraying such roles as Don Pasquale, and Osmin in Die Entführung aus dem Serail, among others.
 He also appeared at the Bavarian State Opera, De Nederlandse Opera, the Opéra National de Paris, the Palacio de Bellas Artes, the Teatro Colón, and the San Francisco Opera.

 Corena possessed a big, handsome, resonant voice that lacked sufficient flexibility to deliver accurately the complexities of Rossini's florid writing.
 However, his complete involvement in his characters, and sheer physical presence and acting abilities, more than made up for any vocal technical shortcomings.
 Opera magazine, for instance, noted in a performance in 1954 of Barber of Seville, that as Bartolo, he was "the very picture of self-satisfied middle age.
 The characterization was an absolutely complete one...
 Nothing he did was without point, nothing he did failed to contribute to the total character".
 Thus this was a performance of Barber which was "dominated by the Bartolo".